NRX-Global/Server-nodeJS-POC/README.md

 The application is now running at [http://localhost:8888/](http://localhost:8888/) and can serve GET requests in JSON

+Using attached entityPOST.xml, generate some data (e.g. using some Http REST client)

 - [http://localhost:8888/entity/23](http://localhost:8888/entity/23)
 - [http://localhost:8888/entity/91](http://localhost:8888/entity/91)
 - etc...